Mathias-SantAnna/lotr-collectibles/TESTING.md

 — **Code Validation** —

-As the JavaScript code is completed, a code validation test is carried out by using [JSHint](https://jshint.com/), which is a static code analysis tool used in software development for checking if JavaScript source code complies with coding rules.
+When the JavaScript code is finished, it is put through a code validation test using [JSHint](https://jshint.com/), which is a static code analysis tool utilized in software development for verifying if JavaScript source code complies with coding rules.

 **`quantity_input_script.html`** (js code in bag app), **`stripe_elements.js`**, **`quantity_input_script.html`** (js code in product app), **`countryfield.js`** and js script on **`bag.html`** are tested.
 There is a warning of `'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).` so solve the warning by putting `/*jshint esversion: 6 */`.<br>
-`$` shows on all the files as an undefined variable but this is jQuery symbol so can be ignored. `Stripe` on `stripe_elements.js` shows as an undefined variable but this comes from Stripe document so it can be ignored.
+`$` this appears as an undefined variable in all files, but it is a jQuery symbol, so it can be disregarded. `Stripe` on `stripe_elements.js` shows as an undefined variable but this derives from Stripe document so it can be ignored.

 <div align="right"><a href="#testing-top">🔝</a></div>